-Joanna Byrne is an Instructor of Diesel Service Technology at South Plains College and a Graduate student at Texas Tech University, studying English and Technical Communication.
+Joanna Byrne is an Instructor of Diesel Service Technology at South Plains College and a Graduate student at Texas Tech University, studying an MA in English.
 A Texas native, she rides horses, works on diesel engines and writes fiction and non-fiction.

 When I started my academic journey attaining a Bachelor’s degree was a far-off impossibility, to such an extent that I never dreamed of achieving it that level of education.
 It was not even a goal.
 I was headed down a drastically different path until the accident that brought that path to an end and opened the door to another.
 I had two choices: give up or turn a setback into an opportunity.